-Are you unemployed or low-income?
-Have you been laid off or been notified there will be a lay-off?
-If so, you might qualify for a government grant that can really help you get trained, certified and placed in your new job.
+Are you unemployed or under-employed?
+Have you been laid off or received a notice of lay-off?
+If so, you might qualify for a grant that can really help you get trained, certified and placed in your new career.
 There is no cost to you.
-Let’s see if you qualify!
+Let’s see if you are eligible!

-Responsible administrative assistants perform a variety of administrative jobs and clerical tasks.
-Duties include providing support to managers and employees, assisting in every day office needs and managing the company’s general administrative requirements.
-The more qualified administrative assistants can make a surprisingly good salary if they have the necessary abilities.
+Responsible executive secretaries perform several administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, assisting in every day office needs and being responsible for the company’s general administrative requirements.
+The more skilled executive secretaries can make a surprisingly good income if they have the necessary skills.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-WIOA provides no cost training grants to aid workers get trained, certified and placed in big demand careers such as IT, cyber-security, business analysis, project management and more.
-The idea is that there are careers in which there are not enough qualified workers and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing no cost funding for career training in big demand fields to those who are eligible for this grant.
-This training is intended to make your resume marketable so you can get hired and get back into the workforce.
+It provides free training grants to aid people get trained, certified and placed in high demand fields such as IT, cyber-security, business analysis, project management and more.
+The idea is that there are careers in which there are not enough certified people and there are declining fields in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing free funding for job training in high demand fields to those who qualify for this grant.
+This training is designed to make your resume marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
-If you qualify, everything is covered, even the exam.
-The amounts vary by county but can be as high as $10,000 in some areas.
+If you are eligible, everything is included, even the exam.
+The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must pick something where there is a high expectation of gainingemployment.
+This is a jobs program so you must select a program where there is a high likelihood of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
-They want to make sure you select a career that is in high demand.
+They want to make sure you select an occupation that is in high demand.
 For each authorized career, there will be authorized training plans to choose from.

-The three most typical categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you might get approved as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could get approved under Adult Low Income.
-For youths age 18-24, you might get approved if you are not going to school.
+The 3 most typical classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might get approved as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could get approved under Adult Low Income.
+For youths age 18-24, you might get approved if you are not currently in school.
 You must also be found to be “suitable.”
 This is not an automatic approval.
-The process is arduous so it is best to discuss this with us beforehand to see if you qualify.
+The process is complicated so it is best to discuss this with us first to see if you are eligible.

-You want a plan that can be completed in a short period of time that will boost your marketability enough to help get you a job.
-We look at the best ways to take advantage of your work history to add a certification that will make you attractive to employers and easier to place.
+You need to select a program that can be completed in a short period of time that will raise your marketability enough to help get you hired.
+We look at the best ways to leverage your experience to add a certification that will make you attractive to hiring managers and easier to get hired.
 Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no cost to you if you are eligible.
+There is no cost to you if you qualify.
 No reimbursement or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with an extremely bureaucratic government agency.
-The process is overly complicated.
-A lot of schools are reluctant to work with WIOA if they can avoid it.
+We will be working with a very bureaucratic government agency.
+The steps are overly complicated.
+Many schools are hesitant to work with WIOA if they can avoid doing so.
 I highly advise you work with an expert.

 Yes!
-The whole purpose of this grant is to help you get a job.
-We have partnered with a staffing firm that has dedicated a person to work at our facility exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your resume in front of hiring managers.
-We work with over 3,000 employers in Central Florida who use us for their training requirements.
-Many of them recruit from us so we get many job leads that are not available to the general public.
+The whole intent of this program is to help you get back in the workforce.
+We have partnered with a staffing company that has devoted a person to work at our location exclusively with our clients.
+She assists with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your information in front of hiring managers.
+We work with over three thousand employers in Central Florida who use us for their training requirements.
+A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 WIOA Grant Expert

-I have over 20 years’ experience in higher education.
+I have over 20+ experience in education.
 I, too, was laid off from my position several years ago and struggled to get employed again because of ageism.
-Finally, I got hired again, but this time on the corporate side.
-Then I learned about the WIOA grant and understood what a godsend this could be for the unemployed or people with a low income.
-Most people do not relish working with it becase of all the red tape.
-The processes vary from one county to the next and are often changing.
-However, I have always been good at dealing with bureaucratic paperwork.
-My experience working in career education gives me an in depth awareness of the many career choices and what it takes to get hired.
-I now specialize in assisting veterans, unemployed (and under-employed) workers who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
-Let’s see what you qualify for!
+Finally, I was able to get back into the workforce, but this time on the corporate side.
+Then I discovered the WIOA grant and understood what a boon this could be for the unemployed or people with a low income.
+Many others do not like working with it becase of all the bureaucracy.
+The rules vary from one county to the next and are often changing.
+However, I have always been good at dealing with government bureaucracies.
+My experience working in colleges gives me an in depth awareness of the many career choices and what it takes to get placed.
+I now specialize in assisting veterans, out of work (and low income) people who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+Let’s see what you are eligible for!

 Leave us a message